 - The Topic of Cancer: It even provides the page quote.
-Let's just say a certain character is... passionate about the Topic of Cancer.
+You are helping an experimenter find the cure for cancer by... going through 8 disorienting obstacle courses.
+The experimenter is very passionate about the Topic of Cancer.

 - TV Head Robot: Everyone, including, apparently, the protagonist.

-- Well-Intentioned Extremist: Once more, Shouty Guy.
-Shooting people to prevent cancer from spreading?
-Sure, why not.
+- Well-Intentioned Extremist: Shouty Guy shoots people to prevent cancer from spreading.